-If 2017 was the year of the ransomware attack, then 2018 is shaping up to be the year of cryptojacking, at least with the way things are going so far.
+If 2017 was the year of the ransomware attack, then 2018, insofar as it can be defined by malware, was the year of cryptojacking.

 In early 2018, the cryptocurrency market hit unprecedented levels, leading to a boom in cryptocurrency mining, both legal and illicit.
 And now, while the dizzying highs of cryptocurrency prices and the bitcoin bubble (is it fair to call it a bubble now?) have crashed back down to reality, criminals are still making a killing by using cryptojacking to mine lesser-known alt-coins such as Monero.